Edyanakov/Shopee-Price-Match-Guarantee/README.md

 # Shopee-Price-Match-Guarantee
 Here I want to share my soultion for Shopee-Price-Match-Guarantee kaggle competition, which secured me 59 public LB and 64 private LB place. </br>
 The main challenge was to determine if two products belong to the same category(11014 in total) by their images and text descriptions.
+To achive that image model and text model were trained using ArcMarginProduct head.
+While inference its' feature embeddings were extarcted and similar ones were found using cosine similarity.

 All data - https://www.kaggle.com/c/shopee-product-matching/data - can be installed via kaggle api. </br>
 shopee_inference.ipynb - python notebook used for inference. </br>